Best Carbon Wheelsets for the Money 2026

 6. Hub Quality

 Hubs are the heart of your wheelset and greatly affect rolling resistance and durability.
-While some budget carbon wheels skimp on hubs, paying attention here is essential.
+While some cheaper carbon wheels skimp on hubs, paying attention here is essential.

 Look for:

-Some budget wheelsets may use generic hubs—do your research to see how they perform in real-world reviews.
+Some inexpensive wheelsets may use generic hubs—do your research to see how they perform in real-world reviews.

 7. Spoke Count and Lacing